 Tomic is completely unphased about meeting the tournament favorite saying it was a good thing he played a left-hander in the first round (Jeremy Chardy) and he did not think Nadal would like his game.

 He is not the most popular player on the circuit and if the Australian public has their way he would not be playing in Melbourne at all.
 Almost 80% of those who voted on the Melbourne Age’s website said Tennis Australia should not have given him a Wild Card into the main draw.

 Tomic was supposed to compete for it but withdrew saying he was unwell, then he was seen practicing on the Gold Coast, but Tennis Australia gave him the Wild Card anyway.

 This is not the first time the teenager has been involved in controversy.
 In March 2009 ITF suspended him from playing ITF tournaments for a month after he walked off the court during a match against Marinko Matosevic in a Perth Futures tournament in December 2008.

 In September 2009 it came to light Tomic’s team had refused an invitation to a practice session with Lleyton Hewitt on the middle Sunday of the Championships.

 Tomic’s trainer Rudy Sopko said Romic was not hitting with Lleyton Hewitt because Lleyton was not good enough.
 Later Tomic requested a practice hit with former World number 1 Juan Carlos Ferrero but was turned down.

-It was at last year's Grand Slam event the sparks really began to fly.
-Tomic blamed the organisers for scheduling his match so late as it finished after his bedtime.
-The organisers and the media said he should calm down and stop being so immature.
+It was at last year’s Grand Slam event the sparks began to fly.
+Tomic blamed the organizers for scheduling his match so late as it finished after his bedtime.
+The organizers and the media said he should calm down and stop being so immature.